31 Women Who Dominate Their Sport

 19. Simona Halep, Tennis

-Professional tennis player Simona Halep needs no validation.
-Halep competes against the world’s toughest talent in the WTA and has achieved the status of No. 1 world ranking.
+There is no validation needed for professional tennis player Simona Halep, who competes against the toughest talent in the world in the WTA where she has clawed her way to the top, achieving the status of No. 1 world ranking.

 It should be obvious that female athletes who are good enough to fight in the UFC should never been taken lightly.
 Still, don’t mistake Paige VanZant’s petite size and stunning beauty for weakness.
 At age 23, she’s well on her way to leaving her mark on the sport.

 Sure, VanZant has already taken a few losses – but that actually sheds light on how impressive her blossoming MMA career really is.
 VanZant spent her first 10 professional fights in the strawweight division and made her flyweight debut in January 2018.